rapid7/insightconnect-plugins/checkpoint_ngfw/help.md

 Connections to the Check Point security management is based upon client to server sessions.
 Multiple admins may connect at one time and from R80.20 M1, one administrator can open more than one session at a time.
-Policy and objects are locked when an admin makes changes to those objects.
+Policy and objects are locked when an administrator makes changes to those objects.
 The lock is released when a publish or discard occurs.

 If the plugin tries to make a change while an administrator has a pending change, the plugin will sometimes fail.
 To prevent this, you can set the Discard Other Changes boolean value